 The idea is simple.
 Us humans generally like to acquire, to own more, to feel the satisfaction of ‘owning’ material goods in our life.

 So this rule is VERY counter-intuitive in practice.
-But…think about it: if you have 50 items of jewellery, does it make every piece more special?
+But…think about it: if you have 50 items of jewelry, does it make every piece more special?

 Or do you still keep one or two favourite pieces that you wear over and over again?
-You grow attached to a few of the jewellery items; that’s generally what happens.
+You grow attached to a few of the jewelry items; that’s generally what happens.

 A man (and anyone, really) will remember the gifts you give that mean something to THEM.
 They won’t keep in their memory many years down the track ‘oh that person used to fill up my Christmas stocking with 100 items that are useless and meaningless to me!’